 (a) Basic fees.

 (1) Initial and renewal license.
-The license fee for a threeyear initial or renewal license is $225 plus $7.50 for each unit of capacity for which the license is sought.
-The license fee for a two-year renewal license issued in accordance with §90.15 (b)(1) or (c)(1) of this subchapter (relating to Renewal Procedures and Qualifications) is $150 plus $5.00 for each unit of capacity for which the license is sought.
+The license fee for a three-year initial or renewal license is $225 plus $7.50 for each unit of capacity for which the license is sought.

 (2) Increase in capacity.
 If a license holder requests an increase in the capacity of its facility, the license holder must pay HHSC an additional fee of $7.50 for each unit of capacity approved.

 (3) Change of administrator.
-If a license holder hires a new administrator for a facility, the license holder must notify HHSC in writing not later than the 30th day after the date on which the change of administrator becomes effective and pay HHSC a $20 fee.
+If a license holder hires a new administrator for a facility, the license holder must notify HHSC through the online portal not later than the 30th day after the date on which the change of administrator becomes effective and pay HHSC a $20 fee.

 (4) Late renewal fee.
 If a license holder submits an application for renewal during the 45-day period before a license expires, the license holder must pay a late renewal fee in an amount equal to one-half of the fee for a license renewal described in paragraph (1) of this subsection.